 About mid-way through the summer residency, students rank their top three faculty mentor choices from their genre.
 The Program Director and Core Faculty make the final assignments about four days before the end of the Residency at which point students and their newly assigned faculty mentors meet to cooperatively develop a semester study plan.
 This plan outlines their submission deadlines, reading assignments, specific semester goals, expectations, and methods of communication.
 This faculty mentor will then guide the student through the following fall and spring semesters.

-First year students are required to complete eight creative manuscripts during the two semesters.
-Second year students are required to complete five creative manuscripts.
+First year students are required to complete eight mailings during the two semesters.
+Second year students are required to complete five mailings.
 The third year student work schedule is to be determined based upon their previous two years of work and their thesis progress.

 Students are usually assigned a new mentor at the end of each Summer Residency.
-It is expected that a student will work with up to three different mentors in their genre, although, occasionally a student may work with their first year mentor for their thesis.
+Over the course of their studies it is expected that students will work with three different mentors in their genre, although exceptions are occasionally made and students may work with only two faculty mentors.

-Each MFA course is five credits and is considered full-time.
-The program requires a total of 45 credits (nine courses, one per semster) over a three year period.
+Each MFA semester course is five credits and is considered full-time.
+The program requires a total of 45 credits (nine courses, one per semester) over a three year period.

-In addition to the summer semester cost, the residency costs are $1,500 (approximately) which includes housing, meals and the $275 summer lab fee.
-This does not include transportation costs or expenses associated with books and supplies or other personal items.
+Residency specific costs can be expected to be between $550 and $1,500 depending upon housing and meal plan needs.
+Included in this amount is the $275 summer lab fee.
+This estimate does not include transportation or expenses associated with books and supplies and other personal items.